A Foodcentric Life

 Substitutions and Variations

-• Use grilled corn for the corn chowder.
+• Use grilled corn - For extra flavor, use grilled corn kernels in the chowder.

-Chef's tip: Homemade broth really makes soup better, and it's not hard to make.
-Try my recipe for homemade vegetable broth, homemade chicken bone broth, or a faster Instant Pot chicken broth.
+Chef's tip: Homemade broth is one of the easiest ways to make soup taste better.
+If you have time, try my homemade vegetable broth, homemade chicken bone broth, or faster Instant Pot chicken broth.

 Serving Suggestions

-Potato corn chowder is hearty enough to stand alone, but it's even better with a simple green salad on the side and a slice of toasty gluten-free garlic bread.
+Corn and potato chowder is hearty enough to serve on its own, but it's especially good with a simple green salad and a slice of toasted gluten-free garlic bread with parmesan cheese.

 For Garnishes

-• Serve crisp bacon crumbles on the side so people can garnish or not based upon their dietary preferences.
+• Serve crisp bacon crumbles on the side so guests can add them, or keep the chowder vegetarian.

-• Top with a dollop of basil pesto or fresh chopped herbs.
+• Top with a dollop of basil pesto or fresh chopped herbs, salty parmesan cheese, or grated cheddar.

 Leftovers and Storage

-Store any leftover chowder in an airtight container in the refrigerator for up to 4 days.
-Reheat gently on the stovetop over low heat, adding a splash of broth or milk if needed to loosen the texture.
-This soup does not freeze well due to the dairy (or coconut milk) and potatoes, which can turn grainy after thawing.
-It's best enjoyed fresh or within a few days.
+Store leftover chowder in an airtight container in the refrigerator for up to 4 days.
+Reheat gently on the stovetop over low heat, adding a splash of broth, milk, or half-and-half only if needed to loosen the texture as the chowder thickens in the refrigerator.

 Recipe FAQs